Q: What are the Admission Requirements for the Foundation Course?

 A: Yes.
 You are welcome to study individual modules or take the whole Foundation and Diploma Course without taking the exams.

-Q: Can I attend London Diploma Modules if I am not a Faculty student?
+Q: Can I attend London or Online Classes Diploma Modules if I am not a Faculty student?

-A: Yes, you are welcome to enrol on the Diploma modules in London without having to do the whole Diploma Course.
-Modules are given as four Saturday seminars spread over a term and are an ideal way to explore a subject that you wish to learn more about or to practise your chart interpretation.
+A: Yes, you are welcome to enrol on the Diploma module classes without having to do the whole Diploma Course.
+Modules are given as either ten two-hour or four Saturday seminars spread over a term and are an ideal way to explore a subject that you wish to learn more about or to practise your chart interpretation.
 Please note however that Astro-consultancy (Module 9) is reserved for students who have completed Modules 1-7.

-Q: If I am a London Classes’ student and the module I want to do is not scheduled, how can I continue my studies?
+Q: If I am a classes’ student and the module I want to do is not scheduled, how can I continue my studies?

-A: Even if a module is not scheduled as a live class, it will still be available by Distance Learning, possibly as an Online Class, and even as a module at Summer School.
-You may study by any method you choose, according to your circumstances, and students are able to move between Distance Learning, Online Classes, and London Classes for different modules.
+A: Even if a module is not scheduled as a live class, it will still be available by distance learning, and possibly also as a module at Summer School.
+You may study by any method you choose, according to your circumstances and students are able to move between distance learning and classes for different modules.

 Q: How long does it take to complete the Foundation Course?

 A: The Foundation Course comprises three modules and is designed to take you up to 18 months to complete.
-Each module is taught over four Saturdays or ten weeks per term at classes in London and you have six months tuition time available for each module taken by Distance Learning.
+Each module is taught over four Saturdays or ten weeks per term at classes either online or in London and you have six months tuition time available for each module taken by distance learning.
+You will need to do each module one at a time and preferably in the right sequence, in order to fully absorb the material.

 Q: How long does it take to complete the Diploma Course?

-A: The Diploma Course consists of six modules which can take you between two to three years to complete if you study three modules per year in London Classes or take the modules by Distance Learning.
-However many students may take longer than this choosing to take a break in between modules to take time to absorb the material, deepen their understanding and practise working on charts.
+A: The Diploma Course consists of six modules which can take you between two to three years to complete if you study three modules per year in class or take the modules by distance learning.
+However, many students may take longer than this choosing to take a break in between modules to take time to absorb the material, deepen their understanding and practise working on charts.
 And tutors may suggest that a student take a break between levels or modules to develop and practise.

-Q: How do optional modules work at Diploma Level 2?
+Q: How do optional module pathways work at Diploma Level 2?

 Q: What will the Faculty’s Diploma qualify me to do?